Introduction

 Media

-7. Indigenous, racialized, low-income, LGBTQ+ and other vulnerable groups are worse affected
+7. Indigenous, racialized, low-income, LGBTQ+ and other marginalized groups are more affected.

-Indigenous, racialized, low-income, LGBTQ+ and other marginalized groups are typically worse affected by disease outbreaks, considering they are more likely to be in economically insecure and high-risk health circumstances to begin with.
+It is crucial to emphasize that Indigenous, racialized, low-income, LGBTQ+, immigrant, and other marginalized groups have been more affected by the pandemic, as they were already more likely to be in economically insecure and high-risk health circumstances.

-For example, the resources linked below point to situations of heightened risk:
+The resources linked below point to some different aspects of heightened risk:

-- Indigenous communities were more vulnerable to the H1N1 pandemic in 2009 due to overcrowded housing, unsafe water, and poor access to healthcare, and the same is true for COVID-19.
+• Indigenous and racialized communities as well as immigrants and migrants have been more susceptible to the pandemic’s impacts due to overcrowded housing, unsafe water, and poor access to healthcare and safe employment.

-- The pandemic has resulted in palpable racism and xenophobia against Asian populations.
+• The pandemic has resulted in palpable racism, hate, and xenophobia against Asian populations.

 Resources